EyasuTeshome/shifttracker/job-search/job-searching-work-on-your-side-project.md

 **Refresh your memory on why it's important to keep your GitHub green:**

 Keeping a strong GitHub profile is crucial during your job search.
 It can can be the difference between receiving interview requests and being rejected for positions outright.
-To refresh your memory on this topic, read through the following:
+To refresh your memory on this topic, read through the first section of this exercese:

 - [Why is a strong GitHub profile so important?](https://github.com/microverseinc/curriculum-professional-skills/blob/main/becoming-a-remote-professional/create-the-first-draft-of-a-professional-looking-github-profile-page.md)